Clubs, Charities, Action Groups, Political, etc.

 Marie Curie Cancer Care

-A group in Penistone to raise funds, in the hope of enabling more terminally ill cancer patients to be cared for in their own homes, closer to their loved ones.
-Tel Katie, 0114 279 3010
+A national group to raise funds in the hope of enabling more terminally ill cancer patients to be cared for in their own homes, closer to their loved ones.
+There is a Penistone branch but does not appear to be a local website.
+For more information (locally), call Katie, 0114 279 3010.

 Penistone Pre-School

 Established for over 30 years, registered with Ofsted and the staff are fully qualified.
 Sessions Mon - Fri during term time, Lunch Club four times a week, two Playgroup sessions, and a popular Parent and Baby/Toddler Group Friday afternoons.
 Penistone Pre-School is based at the old Drill Hall - Penistone Leisure Centre, Thurlstone Road, Penistone.
-Shiny and colourful new website 2009.
+Note that the website has changed.
+Penistone Pre-school - The message says 'This website is Frozen' (Aug 2016).
+Contact via their contact page, if the site thaws out.

 Penistone Young Farmers Club